tomcritchlow/tomcritchlow.github.io/wiki/drafts/2023-04-06-roadmap-territory.md

 ## Gaining clarity on the principles

-When I was more junior in my career I never really understood the idea behind creating a list of principles for a project or team.
-It all seemed too abstract and management-speak.

 Just like values, where there is surface level alignment but once you dig it unravels, there is also principles.
 Independent of the specific initiatives and measured goals, what are we trying to do?

 Most clients cheerfully say something like: we're trying to grow!